espeak-ng/espeak-ng/README.md

 The generated `eSpeakActivity.apk` can be installed like any other apk build via eclipse, such as by using the `Run` menu option.

-After running, `eSpeakActivity` will download the `espeak-data.zip` file.
+After running, `eSpeakActivity` will extract the `espeakdata.zip` file into its own data directory to set up the available voices.

 To enable eSpeak, you need to:

 1.  go into the Android `Text-to-Speech settings` UI;
 2.  enable `eSpeak TTS` in the `Engines` section;